Passing Strange: Production history

 Passing Strange premiered on October 19, 2006, at the Berkeley Repertory Theatre in Berkeley, California.
 It was then produced off-Broadway at The Public Theater in New York City, running from May 14, 2007, through June 3, 2007.
 The musical began previews at the Belasco Theatre on Broadway on February 8, 2008, and officially opened on February 28, 2008, with the same cast that starred at the Public Theater.
 After 165 performances, it closed on July 20, 2008.
 Directed by Annie Dorsen, the musical was choreographed by Karole Armitage, with scenic design by David Korins, costume design by Elizabeth Hope Clancy and lighting design by Kevin Adams.

-The first regional production opened at The Studio Theatre in Washington, D.C. on July 18, 2010 with a revised script and ran through August.
+The first regional production opened at The Studio Theatre in Washington, D.C., on July 18, 2010, with a revised script and ran through August.
 It did not include co-creator Stew as the Narrator, and the cast was expanded from seven to fourteen players.
 "Passing Strange" played at ACT Theatre in Seattle, WA in June and July, 2014 with LeRoy Bell of "The Voice" in the lead role.

 The first production in a high school opened at The Beacon School in New York on May 8, 2014, completely uncensored.
-It was directed by Jo Ann M. Cimato, starring Dazay Burnett as the Narrator.
-Stew would work with The Beacon School in the future; members of the cast performed numbers from Passing Strange with him at Lincoln Center Out of Doors, and plans were made for collaboration on future projects.
+Stew would later work with members of the Beacon School cast where they performed numbers from Passing Strange with him at Lincoln Center.

-Plot summary
+The musical had its European premiere at the Young Vic in London from 14 May until 6 July 2024.
+The production was directed by Liesl Tommy and starred Giles Terera, Rachel Adedeji and Keenan Munn-Francis.
+The production will transfer to the American Repertory Theater in May 2025 with Terera reprising his role.